 Refectorium del Campanario – out of town (take a taxi) to the east but well worth the taxi fare to enjoy a romantic view while you look out over Malaga.

 El Parador de Malaga – fine dining with even finer views are given at this restaurant at the Parador Hotel.
 Book in advance to be sure of a table next to the window or if it’s mild enough, book a terrace table.

 El Balneario – enjoy an early dinner (or very late lunch) and watch the sun set over Malaga as the sea laps at your feet.
 Los Baños del Carmen has an olde-worlde air about it and is guaranteed to put a touch of romance in the air.

 Toast yourselves over a cocktail as the perfect end to Valentine’s Day.
 Here are some suggestions for the best venues:

 AC Palacio rooftop terrace – 15 floors up with possibly the best rooftop views of Malaga and a good choice of cocktails.
 Make it a sundowner for romantic contemplation of the sunset.

 Batik Restaurant – on the top floor of Alcazaba Premium Hostel, this rooftop terrace has great views of the Alcazaba Fortress and a good soundtrack.

 Baños del Carmen – on the east side of town (the No 3 bus (N1 at night) handily stops here), these historic baths are now a bar/restaurant.
 Get a seafront table and watch the sunset over Malaga as you sip your cocktail.

-Room Mate Valeria – on the top floor of Room Mate Valeria, one of the newest hotels in restaurants and with a lovely rooftop terrace.
+Room Mate Valeria – on the top floor of Room Mate Valeria Hotel and with a lovely rooftop terrace.
 Enjoy views of Malaga Port, the Pergola and Plaza de la Marina as you enjoy a romantic drink together.